 Populace Choice: Vote with beans for your favorite entry.
 Most beans wins.

-Prizes will be awarded during court to the gentles achieving the highest single-entry score in each of the 4 groups: Novice, Artisan, Experienced competitor, Laurels-&-masters.
+Prizes will be awarded during court to the gentles achieving the highest single-entry score in each of the 5 groups: Novice 1 and Novice 2, Artisan, Experienced competitor, Laurels-&-masters.

 Additional prizes will be awarded for highest score in Medieval Moment, Progress, SCA Kluge, Populace Choice, and Baron’s Choice entries and by Lady Cassandra de Matisse for the Master Alexander Challenge.

 Not everybody wants to be scored, so non-contestants are warmly encouraged to DISPLAY their works for the delight and amazement of the populace.
 Please consider showing your works and let us see what you’re up to!
 Works-in-progress are welcome.